 In marketing, the actions of the prospects are considered within the context of the AIDA (Attention-Interest-Desire-Action).
-It precisely includes the stages that a person goes through before making a decision.
+It includes the stages a person goes through before making a decision.
 And in this framework, a call to action is the most important element.
 It can make or break the entire purpose of putting a call to action button and the efforts put into social media marketing.
-And that’s why we have collected some amazing call to action examples for you to refer.
+And that’s why we have collected some amazing call-to-action examples for you to refer.
 This blog by RecurPost, a social media scheduler, is all about what call-to-action is & what excellent CTAs are.

 What makes a Call-to-action good?